juangallon08/Control-Adaptativo-/README.md

-# Control-Adaptativo-
+# Adaptive Control
-Control ajustable para un sistema de primer orden
+Adjustable control for a first-order system.